I received a HERCULES pilot award last year, am I eligible?

-Pilot announcements will be released once a year in the fall with applications due around the end of January.
+Pilot announcements will be released once a year in the fall with applications due in early February.
 Please refer to the specific funding announcement for details or email Kate Hodgins with questions.

 What are the evaluation criteria?

 Evaluation is based on a variety of criteria.
 Grants must focus on the role of the environment in human disease and be in line with the mission of NIEHS.
 They may include basic, biomedical, translational, clinical, epidemiological, or behavioral projects.
-Criteria for evaluation will include innovation, investigator status (junior investigators are highly encouraged), significance, alignment with the goals of HERCULES, collaboration with other HERCULES investigators/cores, overall impact and likelihood of transitioning pilot results into R-level funding.
+Criteria for evaluation will include innovation, significance, alignment with the goals of HERCULES, collaboration with other HERCULES investigators/facility cores, overall impact and likelihood of transitioning pilot results into R-level funding.

 What is the length of a typical project?

 The project length is one year and must fall within the HERCULES Center’s budget year (starting April 1 and ending the following year on March 31).

 Is carryover allowed if I don’t spend all of my award?